 Websites and publications

-See the websites listed earlier in this chapter.
+See the websites listed earlier on this page.

 - The Directorate International Trade at the Department of Agriculture, Land Reform and Rural Development (DALRRD) compiled A profile on the aloe industry for export.
 Find it here.

 - Also available at www.dalrrd.gov.za, under “Resource centre” and “Brochures and production guidelines” are the following: (i) Anthurium (flamingo flower) (ii) Bottlebrush (Callistemon species) (iii) Cancer Bush (Lessertia frutescens) (iv) Rosemary (Rosmarinus officinalis) (v) Aloe ferox, and (vi) Sea Lavender flower.